yanivnizan/knowledge-base/src/documents/docs/platforms/unity/Profile_GettingStarted.html.md

 	Initialize `SoomlaProfile` in the `Start()` function of a `MonoBehaviour` and **NOT** in the `Awake()` function.
 SOOMLA has its own `MonoBehaviour` and it needs to be "Awakened" before you initialize.<br>

+	Do not initialize Facebook; `SoomlaProfile` will initialize it for you.
+(Do **not** call `FB.Init()`).

-7. Call all the social functions you can from the `SoomlaProfile` class (functions such as `Like()`, `UpdateStatus()`, etc.).
-If you try to call these functions from the `FB` class, you won't be able to work with SOOMLA correctly.
-You can still call functions from the `FB` class, but only those that are not provided by `SoomlaProfile`.
+8. Call all the social functions you can from `SoomlaProfile` class (and not from the `FB` class).
+Otherwise, you won't be able to work with SOOMLA correctly.
+You can still call functions from the `FB` class but only those that are not provided by `SoomlaProfile`.

-8. You'll need event handlers in order to be notified about in-app purchasing-related events and social-related event. refer to the [Event Handling](/docs/platforms/unity/Profile_Events) section for more information.
+9. You'll need event handlers in order to be notified about in-app purchasing-related events and social-related events. refer to the [Event Handling](/docs/platforms/unity/Profile_Events) section for more information.

 And that's it! unity3d-profile knows how to contact Facebook and perform social actions with the information you provide.

 ##Contribution

-**SOOMLA appreciates code contributions!** You are more than welcome to extend the social capabilities of the SOOMLA Profile module, by adding support to any social provider you wish (Twitter, Google+, etc.), and connect the new provider to SOOMLA's Store module.
+**SOOMLA appreciates code contributions!** You are more than welcome to extend the social capabilities of the SOOMLA Profile module.

-<div class="info-box">If you would like to contribute, please follow our [Documentation Guidelines](https://github.com/soomla/cocos2dx-store/blob/master/documentation.md).
+<div class="info-box">If you would like to contribute, please follow our [Documentation Guidelines](https://github.com/soomla/unity3d-store/blob/master/documentation.md).
 Clear, consistent comments will make our code easy to understand.</div>

 ##Example

 Here is an example of initializing Profile, logging the user into Facebook, and sharing a story on the user's Facebook wall.
 To learn about the different entities and functionality of Profile, see [Main Classes & Operations](/docs/platforms/unity/Profile_MainClasses).

 <br>
 Initialize `SoomlaProfile`.